Action Button Entertainment: History

 Action Button Entertainment was founded by Tim Rogers.
 The studio consists of Tim Rogers, Brent Porter, Michael Kerwin, and Nicholas Wasilewski, who have built all of the studio's four games from Ziggurat through Videoball.
 Their games are consistently "simple" in their aesthetics and controls.
 The team formed during the development of Ziggurat, which began with an idea Rogers had while playing Angry Birds about pushing back a swarm of bats by shooting projectiles at them.
 He decided that he could not make the game alone.
 Rogers put out a call for artists on Twitter with a submissions request of "fan art of the Japanese box art of Phantasy Star II", and Action Button artist Brent Porter replied in under an hour with an entry Rogers called "incredible".
 In mid 2011, Rogers decided to work on an iPhone game for a few weeks as a break from a larger project.
 Rogers said the team was convinced by his design document—this game would become Ziggurat.
 Rogers contacted an Internet acquaintance who had previously mocked up a design idea from Rogers's Kotaku column, programmer Michael Kerwin, who came through with a rough draft within a week.
 Andrew Toups converted a soundtrack created by Rogers's rock band into an 8-bit soundtrack.
-After six months of hiatus and working at a social games company, Rogers rekindled development and the team finished the Ziggurat, which was released in February 2012.
+After six months of hiatus, Rogers rekindled development and the team finished the Ziggurat, which was released in February 2012.

 Rogers has said that he aspires for Action Button Entertainment to make games that share his preferred gaming styles and his hobbies.
-Realizing that the common link between his top 25 video games (including Panzer Dragoon, Cave Story, Canabalt, and his favorite, Out of This World) was minimalist aesthetics with no overt story to tell other than through game mechanics, Rogers wanted Ziggurat and future games to live up to those expectations and used his gut to fine-tune design decisions.
+Realizing that the common link between his favorite video games (including Panzer Dragoon, Cave Story, Canabalt, and Out of This World) was minimalist aesthetics with no overt story to tell other than through game mechanics, Rogers wanted Ziggurat and future games to live up to those expectations and used his gut to fine-tune design decisions.
 The games also reflect aspects of Rogers's personality, such as in the "scream sound effect" on Ziggurat made and distorted from his guitar based on sounds made by eccentric Japanese musicians whose records he owned.
 He also called Ziggurat a descendant of his hobbies: Ibara: Black Label and the Rubik's Cube.

 Rogers has continued to use the "Action Button" brand name for his YouTube channel, on which he publishes long-form games criticism video essays.
+Such as a six-hour video review of Tokimeki Memorial, which has been credited by games journalists with generating greater interest for the title in the West.
+In October 2022, The Guardian described Rogers' 2022 video review of Boku no Natsuyasumi as "a meditation on art’s capacity to give meaning to life," praising the narration and animation commissioned for the video.